- Chart

 Strengths

-- Diversified business model across food, agriculture, and transportation.
+- Diversified business model across multiple agricultural and food segments.

 Weaknesses